Bluenexae/Bluenexae/README.md

 # Hi there, I’m @Bluenexae 👋

-- 👀 Interested in hands-on cybersecurity: network traffic analysis, host telemetry, and detection engineering
+- 👀 Interested in hands-on cybersecurity: network traffic analysis, host telemetry, and penetration testing
-- 🌱 Currently learning Zeek, Python scripting for log parsing, and IDS rule tuning
+- 🌱 Currently learning Zeek, Python scripting for log parsing, and exploring offensive security
 - 💻 Building projects on attack simulation, log automation, and alert development
-- 📚 Focused on real-world skills beyond certifications

 Always open to feedback and collaboration — feel free to explore my work!